 In 2016, NARAL Pro-Choice Massachusetts joined a coalitional effort led by Freedom Massachusetts to guarantee transgender Bay Staters with full and equal protection under Massachusetts law.
 The bill, An Act Relative to Transgender Anti-Discrimination (S.735), provides critical anti-discrimination protections that ensure that everyone in the Commonwealth can access hospitals, hotels, restaurants, and other public places without facing discrimination on the basis of gender identity.
 On July 8, 2017, the Public Accommodations Bill was signed into law.
 It went into effect on October 1st, 2017.

 Pay Equity Law

 In 2013, NARAL Pro-Choice Massachusetts created a coalition with 48 other organizations to rally behind the Anti-Shackling Bill and urged legislators to ban the inhumane practice of shackling pregnant women who are incarcerated.
 The law requires correctional facilities to provide regular prenatal and postnatal medical care, including health monitoring and evaluation; a diet containing the nutrients necessary to maintain a healthy pregnancy, including prenatal vitamins and supplements; postpartum screening for depression; and written information regarding prenatal nutrition, maintaining a healthy pregnancy and childbirth.
 Correctional facilities must also provide pregnant and postpartum inmates with appropriate clothing, undergarments and sanitary materials.
-On May 15, 2014, Governor Deval Patrick signed the Anti-Shackling Bill into law and it went into effect immediately.
+On May 15, 2014, the Anti-Shackling Bill was signed into law and it went into effect immediately.